Ngāti Rangiwewehi

-Ngāti Rangiwewehi is an iwi of the Te Arawa confederation of tribes.
+Ngāti Rangiwewehi is a New Zealand Māori iwi (tribe) of the Te Arawa confederation.

 A Ngāti Rangiwewehi kapa haka group was founded in 1968 and has published their own songs and participated in various music festivals such as Te Matatini.
 The tribe is a two-time contest winners.
 They won their first contest in 1983 and their last one was in 1996.